IHEC/ihec-metadata/specs/Ihec_metadata_specification.md

 __DONOR_LIFE_STAGE__ - (Controlled Vocabulary, Optional) "fetal", "newborn", "child", "adult", "unknown", "embryonic", "postnatal".

 __DONOR_HEALTH_STATUS_ONTOLOGY_URI__ - (Ontology: NCIM) links to the health status of the donor that provided the primary cell.
-NA if not available.
-"None" if not available.
+The NCImetathesaurus term C0277545 “Disease type AND/OR category unknown” should be used for unknown diseases.
+Phenotypes associated with the disease should be submitted as DISEASE_ONTOLOGY_URIs (if available) or in the free form DISEASE attribute.
+For samples without any known disease, use the NCImetathesaurus C0549184 term 'None'.
+If dealing with a rare disease consider identifiability issues.

 __DONOR_HEALTH_STATUS__ - The health status of the donor that provided the primary cell.
 NA if not available.